giovibal/takenotes/docs/description.md

 # Description

-This app shoud let users to register their notes using a custom 'user defined' schema.
+This app shoud let the users to register their notes using a custom 'user defined' schema.

-User can configure any fields he likes, and the app propose a for to insert numbers for each configured field.

 # User story